 How I Found My Way to Utah (and Back to Myself)

-If you had told me a few years ago that I’d be living in Utah—sharing morning coffee with women who’ve become my chosen family, skiing through winter, camping and backpacking in the summer, and laughing about our Hinge adventures—I would’ve smiled politely and thought, not a chance.
+If you had told me a few years ago that I’d be living in Utah—sharing morning coffee with women who’ve become my close friends and housemates, skiing through the winter, camping and backpacking in the summer, and laughing about our Hinge adventures—I probably would’ve smiled politely and thought, there’s no way.

 But life has a funny way of unfolding when you start listening to your heart.

 Over time, that practice helped me begin to heal old wounds I’d carried since childhood.
-It gave me the courage to face truths I had ignored for too long, including the realization that my marriage—though it had lasted decades—was no longer a place where I could flourish and grow.
+It gave me the courage to face truths I had ignored for too long — including the realization that my marriage, though it had lasted decades, was no longer a place where I could be myself, flourish, or grow.
 Transitioning that family unit was gut-wrenching.
 It felt like everything I had worked so hard to create was dissolving.
-Yet even through the heartbreak, something inside me whispered: stay connected to your heart; trust where this is leading.
+Yet even through the heartbreak, something inside me whispered: You will be okay.
+This is more authentic.
+Stay connected to your heart and trust the process.

 Six months before I moved to Utah, I took a “sample trip” to see what life might feel like here.
-The night I arrived, I went straight to a dinner at my daughter’s house that she and her roommates were hosting for the moms.
-Around that table, I met women who would soon become my roommates—my daily companions in morning coffee rituals, mountain adventures, backyard gardening, and heart-to-heart conversations.
+The night I arrived, I went straight to a dinner at my daughter’s house — hosted by her and her roommates for the moms.
+Around that table, I met women who would soon become my roommates: my daily companions in morning coffee and tea, mountain adventures, backyard gardening, and countless heart-to-heart conversations.

 That night, as we got to know each other, we quickly discovered something uncanny—three of us were not only recently divorced, but had each been married to men named Mark for over twenty-five years.
 It was unreal.
-We all just stared at each other and burst out laughing.
+We all just stared at each other… and then burst out laughing.

-In that moment, I knew something greater was happening here.
-My “part two” was visible—the light at the end of the tunnel was finally in front of me.
+In that moment, I knew something greater was happening.
+My “part two” became visible—the light at the end of the tunnel was finally in front of me.

 This blog, Head to Heart, is an invitation—to myself and to you.